nallen05/old-norse/bifrost/README.md

        ~#\~

 You can also put the app into "write-debug" mode by setting `BIFROST:*BIFROST-DEBUG-MODE*` to one of the following values:
-- :NO-CONTROL - suppress all escape sequence characters
+- :HUMAN-READABLE - suppress all escape sequence characters
-- :ESCAPE-CONTROL - print escape character readably, so that escape sequences can be inspected. use this mode for unit testing TUI apps
+- :MACHINE-READABLE - print escape character readably, so that escape sequences can be inspected. use this mode for unit testing TUI apps